DONATE HERE: Paypal.me/AndyCaffrey

 So as you look at this map of Greenland without its ice cover, notice that the land of the entire country is only a C-shaped ring with a giant basin in the center.
 There is a lot of geothermal heat under the Greenland ice sheet.
 Notice too, the extraordinarily large pit in the ocean floor at the mouth of this basin.
 It’s called Baffin Hollow and is 7,000-feet deep.
 I imagine it was caused by one of the biggest waterfalls in earth’s history from the rapid melting of so much ice when sea levels were low.

 During my 2012 Congressional campaign, I warned every night that 50% of Greenland’s ice sheet was melting.
 A month after the June 2012 primary, 97% of Greenland’s ice sheet was melting!
 This surface melt forms great fissures and the meltwater cascades down to the base of this mile or more thick ice sheet causing a slip-and-slide effect accelerating the outward flow of giant ice streams into the ocean.

 Please contribute or mail your contribution or drop by the office.
-That’s at Caffrey for Congress, P.O.
+That’s at Andy Caffrey, P.O.
 Box 324, Redway, CA 95560

 Thanks!
 Let’s get going!
 Spread the word to everyone you know, at least to the humans…

 Quotes are from The Complete Ice Age: How Climate Change Shaped the World, edited by Brian Fagan.